 - Activate the Income proof required criterion.

-- Automatically applies to all adults in the household (primary tenant, partner, guarantor).
+- Applies to the configured household roles (primary tenant, partner, guarantor).

 Response to Non-Fulfillment